 For this dish, use short, young, fresh, crisp okra only.

 Are you looking for other Okra dishes?
 Read more about Okra here.
-Then try Slightly Charred Okra with Chilli, Garlic and Thyme, Charred Okra with Spiced Tomato Barley, Crispy Okra (Kurkuri Bhindi), Stir Fried Okra with Sesame Seed, Okra Stuffed with Onions, Goan Fried Okra, and Lemak-Style Vegetables.
+Then try Okra with Apricots and Lemon, Slightly Charred Okra with Chilli, Garlic and Thyme, Charred Okra with Spiced Tomato Barley, Crispy Okra (Kurkuri Bhindi), Stir Fried Okra with Sesame Seed, Okra Stuffed with Onions, Goan Fried Okra, and Lemak-Style Vegetables.

 Perhaps try some other Middle Eastern dishes: Okra in Tamarind with Prunes and Apricots, Babaganoush, Falafel, Parsley and Barley Salad with Spiced Marinated Feta and Chickpea “Tabbouleh”.